-Impacts and Programming: Overall, each child participated in 65 hours of reading to improve literacy skills.
-Weekly swimming was offered, and staff led an educational curriculum of Science, Story Writing, International Exploration, Health & Wellness, Arts-N-Expression, Community Reinvestment, Sports, and Nature.
-Participants were also exposed to Oakland Zoo, Lake Merritt, Swimming, Ice Skating, Lacrosse, Soccer, Culinary Classes and much more.
+Impacts and Programming: Each child participated in 65 hours of reading to improve literacy skills, and staff led educational curriculum of Science, Story Writing, International Exploration, Health & Wellness, Arts-N-Expression, Community Reinvestment, Nature, Sports and weekly swimming.
+Participants were also exposed to Oakland Zoo, Lake Merritt, Swimming, Ice Skating, Lacrosse, Soccer, and Culinary Classes.

-In partnership with Human Services Department, free summer breakfast and lunch meals were provided at 18 of our facilities, helping to increase access to healthy foods for children citywide.
-Summer Town Camp 2022 provided 173,440 meals to youth participants.
+In partnership with Human Services Department, free summer breakfast and lunch were provided at 18 of our facilities, helping to increase access to healthy food for children citywide.
+In summer of 2022, OPRYD provided 67,275 meals to youth participants.